eContriver/finance/README.md

 ## Windows WSL2 Development (w/ X11 forwarding)

+If on Windows 10 Home you might need to add your user to the `docker-users` group:

+    net localgroup docker-users "your-user-id" /ADD

 Install an X11 display tool, some options are:

 * Xming X Server for Windows